Quantisan/Impatient/README.md

 ## <del>Cascading</del> *Cascalog* for the Impatient

+### *Notice:* This project has been moved to [https://github.com/Cascading/Impatient-Cascalog](https://github.com/Cascading/Impatient-Cascalog).
+Please use that link instead.

 Welcome to Cascalog for the Impatient, a series of tutorial and [Cascalog](http://www.cascalog.org/) code examples to get you started.
 This series is a fork of [Cascading for the Impatient](http://www.cascading.org/category/impatient/).